zammad/zammad-user-documentation/basics/service-ticket/settings/owner.rst

 as long as both have the required privileges for the ticket's :doc:`group </basics/service-ticket/settings/group>`.

-Why would I want to re-assign a ticket to someone else?
+Why Would I Want to Re-assign a Ticket to Someone Else?
 -------------------------------------------------------

 Sometimes, complicated issues will require a ticket